 Non-Residential Service Connections

-The City of Hendersonville installs or permits private utility contractors to install new water and sewer non-residential tap connections to accessible water and sewer mains at the request of customers.
+The City of Hendersonville installs or permits private utility contractors to install new water and sewer non-residential tap connections, or increase the size of existing connection(s), to accessible water and sewer mains at the request of customers.
 Non-residential connections consist of the following uses:

 - Multi-family residential